aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/load-pdf-save-options/_index.md

 A: Yes, you can download a fully functional trial from the [Aspose.Note download page](https://releases.aspose.com/).

 **Q: Where can I get help if I run into problems?**
-A: The Aspose community forum is a great place to ask questions: [support forum](https://forum.aspose.com/c/note/28).
+A: The Aspose community forum is a great place to ask questions: [Aspose community support forum](https://forum.aspose.com/c/note/28).

 ---